Best Egg Laying Chickens in South Africa

 The Lohmann Silvers can be distinguished by their feathering which is predominantly white as shown in the image below.

-They produce mostly uniform brown eggs although the eggs they produce tend to have lower weight than those of the Lohmann Browns.
+They produce mostly uniform brown eggs although the eggs they produce tend to have a lower weight than those of the Lohmann Browns.
 The Lohmann Silvers will lay anywhere between 295 to 305 eggs per year.
 They generally produce eggs with an average weight of between 61.6g and 62.5g.

 Here is a summary of the Lohmann Silver characteristics:-